henry701/tg-notify-deleted-messages/README.md

 ## Disk usage and attachments

-`tg-notify-deleted-messages` store messages history for the time specified in the `MESSAGES_TTL_DAYS` environment variable, with default TTL: 14 days.
+`tg-notify-deleted-messages` stores message history for the time specified in the `MESSAGES_TTL_DAYS` environment variable, with default TTL: 14 days.

-You can change this interval by changing the `.env` file, or defining environment variable at the system level.
+You can change this interval by changing the `.env` file or by defining environment variables at the system level.

 **Be careful, your messages can fill your disk space.**